cmac-duke/s-1lab-website/README.md

 Open the newly created "_index.md" file and make sure that the display name on line 2 is correct.
 After that, scroll down and adjust any of the interests, courses, or other info that come with the template.
 For anything you do not want to include, simply add a hash (#) at the beginning of those lines.
 Most importantly, at the bottom you will find a list of user groups.
 All of the options are listed in content/home/people.md.
 Apply the correct user group (e.g. "- Graduate Students").
 After saving, you should see the new name and its avatar.jpg displayed on the home page.

 <blockquote>
-  These options are all in what is called frontmatter, which is separated out by three hyphens "---" at its beginning and end.
-The Academic theme uses YAML ("Yet Another Markdown Language") for its frontmatter.
+  These options are all in what is called frontmatter, which, for these files, is separated out by three hyphens "---" at its beginning and end.
+This is YAML ("Yet Another Markdown Language").
 Another popular option is TOML ("Tom's Obvious Markdown Language"), which you'll recognize by its usage of three addition signs "+++" in lieu of hyphens as well as a lot of square brackets for its keys/variables/parameters.
+Academic seems to mix it up rather than sticking with one or the other.
 </blockquote>

 To change the avatar, replace the image with another .png or .jgp file that has been named "avatar".
 (Note that JPEGs also use .jpg for their file suffix.)